Laks28/AmazonSearch/README.md

 Testing Amazon Product Search using Selenium - Web End User Validation

 # Problem Statement
-To automated test for one of the scenarios which i have identified and how the tools mentioned below helped me to acheive the purpose
+To automate test for one of the scenarios which i have identified and how the tools mentioned below helped me to acheive the purpose.

 ## Getting Started